RioLi08123/Home-Assistant/README.md

 Remember the IP

-Enter https://[The IP]:8006 to manage your Proxmoc
+Enter https://[The IP]:8006 to manage your server

 Example: https://192.168.0.15:8006

+Also you can use SSH to manage your server

+Open terminal and follow this command

+    shh 192.168.0.15@root
+And enter the passwork you set before
+And type [Y] to confirme
 # Home-Assistant